kitswas/git-for-all/chapters/chapter4.md

 Remote repositories (`remotes`) are the repositories that are accessible over a network.
 They can exist somewhere on the internet, an office server or even your personal device.
 You can push to remote repositories to share your work with others and pull from them to get work from others.

 When you clone a repository, you get a local repository with the remote repository added as a remote named `origin`.
-You can also add remotes to a local repository.
+You can also add _(multiple)_ remotes to a local repository.

 git supports the following operations on remotes: